garrigoose/Trivia-Night/README.md

 ![Select a team name](https://hosting.photobucket.com/images/ae120/thecrumblechronicles/home-screen-team-name.png)

-No trivia game is complete without a whitty team name.
-Select yours, click the check mark, and it will appear on your game screen.
+No trivia game is complete without a witty team name.
+Select your team name, click the check mark, and it will appear on your game screen.

 ![Game screen](https://hosting.photobucket.com/images/ae120/thecrumblechronicles/answer-select.png)